kalekdev/uni/semester-1/nus-1/notes.typ

 LTD: Derive Biot-Savart Law from Lorentz Transformation, Lorentz Force and Coulomb's Law

 == Inductance
-Just like capacitance, inductance is a measure of an object's capability to store magnetic fields with unit *Henry*:
+Just like capacitance, inductance is a measure of conductor's capability to store energy in magnetic fields with unit *Henry*:
 $
   L = Phi / I
 $
 Where $Phi$ is the total magnetic flux of linked with a coil.

 TODO: What exactly is "linked" flux?
 Coming in 6.4 apparently.
 Linked flux is the area enclosed by spiralling coils?
-TODO: Intuition in terms of alternating current
+TODO: Define in terms of back EMF

 === Inductance of Common Coils
 It can be tricky to determine what set of surfaces exactly are "linked to a coil".
-As a rule of thumb, the total flux can be calculated using the number of turns $N$ and the flux of the surface enclosed by the loop if the coil were a single wire, for example a toroid in the diagram below:
+As a rule of thumb, the total flux can be calculated using the flux of the surface enclosed by the loop if the coil were a single wire multiplied by the number of turns $N$, for example a toroid in the diagram below:
 $
   Phi_"Total" approx N Phi_"Loop"
 $
 #figure(
   image("images/flux-toroid.png", width: 40%),
 ) <fig-flux-toroid>
+Look into Riemann surfaces for a rigorous definition of the linked flux.

 The following formulas assume the coils are wrapped around high permeability ferromagnetic cores, so the magnetic flux in the air is negligible and not accounted for.